downloadplanet/downloadplanet/upgrate-to-advanced-etl-processor-professional-300293731.md

 # Upgrate to Advanced ETL Processor Professional
-Advanced ETL Processor Professional is a Codeless Automation Tool.
-Users can design Data transformations and Sql script add them to the package together with report, file, ftp, email and many more actions and schedule them for execution on regular basis
+Advanced ETL Processor Professional is a Codeless Automation Tool Users can design Data transformations and Sql script add them to the package together with report file ftp email and many more actions and schedule them for execution on regular basis
-By combining simple Package actions together Advanced ETL Processor Professional helps businesses to automate complicated business processes and everyday tasks.
+By combining simple Package actions together Advanced ETL Processor Professional helps businesses to automate complicated business processes and everyday tasks
-Advanced ETL Processor Professional supports complex enterprise environments including database, file, smtp, pop3 and ftp servers.
-Since Advanced ETL Processor Professional is a codeless most of the tasks performed without writing a single line of code Download a Free Trial or Read Product Documentation (PDF) today.
-Works out of the box, Backed up by Free, Fast, Unparalleled Support What can Advanced ETL Processor Professional Do?
+Advanced ETL Processor Professional supports complex enterprise environments including database file smtp pop and ftp servers Since Advanced ETL Processor Professional is a codeless most of the tasks performed without writing a single line of code Download a Free Trial or Read Product Documentation PDF today Works out of the box Backed up by Free Fast Unparalleled Support What can Advanced ETL Processor Professional Do

-Advanced ETL Processor is designed to automate everyday routine tasks.
-Typical usage of it would be extract data from Excel File,Validate Date Formats, Sort data , deduplicate it and load it into the database, run stored procedure or Sql script.
-Once loading is completed send email to the administrator.
+Advanced ETL Processor is designed to automate everyday routine tasks Typical usage of it would be extract data from Excel FileValidate Date Formats Sort data deduplicate it and load it into the database run stored procedure or Sql script Once loading is completed send email to the administrator
-Some examples of what our customers use this ETL tool for include:
+Some examples of what our customers use this ETL tool for include Extracting data from
-Extracting data from:
 Multiple Delimited or Fixed width Text files
-Multiple Excel files + Multiple Excel Spreadsheets Multiple MS Access Databases
+Multiple Excel files Multiple Excel Spreadsheets Multiple MS Access Databases
 Multiple DBF Files
 Any ODBC compliant database
 MS Sql Server
 Multiple Tables
-And Loading it into:
+And Loading it into
 Multiple Data Targets
 Sql scripts execution before and after loading Delimited or Fixed width Text file
 MS Access Database
 Microsoft Excel File
 DBF File
-Oracle 7-11g database
+Oracle g database
-SQL server 7- 2005
+SQL server
 Any ODBC compliant database
-Validation:
+Validation
 Deal With Dirty Data
-Validate Post codes, Phone numbers,TAX Codes using regular expressions Validate Date Formats
+Validate Post codes Phone numbersTAX Codes using regular expressions Validate Date Formats
 Validate Date and Time
 Validate Numbers
 Validate Strings
-Transformation:
+Transformation
-Split, merge Fields
+Split merge Fields
 Split data and load it into different tables
-Add, replace, delete strings
+Add replace delete strings
 Run custom transformations
 Translate coded values
 Derive a new calculated value

-Automation:
+Automation
 Load Data into ANY database
 Export Data from ANY database
 FTP Downloads and Uploads